nickelpro/vito.nyc/content/posts/swig-part2/index.md

 Typemaps are the instructions for how to take an integer, string, vector, or whatever data we've got, and transform it into a `PyObject`.
-More fundamentally, a typemap is a set of one or more C/C++ source code *templates*, which SWIG manifests into the generated result wherever a conversions needs to happen, such as calling methods or functions that use a given type.
+More fundamentally, a typemap is a set of one or more C/C++ source code *templates*, which SWIG manifests into the generated result wherever a conversion needs to happen, such as calling methods or functions that use a given type.